Kristin Smart case: Paul Flores, prime suspect, arrested nearly 25 years after her disappearance, reports say

 SEARCH UNDERWAY FOR MISSING LSU FRESHMAN AFTER CAR WAS FOUND ABANDONED

-Flores’ father, Ruben, also was arrested at his home in the city of Arroyo Grande, according to news outlets.
+Flores’ father, Ruben, also was arrested at his home in the city of Arroyo Grande, according to the news outlets.

 The San Luis Obispo County Sheriff’s Office did not immediately respond to Fox News' request for comment.